afarleywws/Programming-Guide/docs/resources.md

 ______________________________

 `
-As with everything in this guide, we are only glancing at the surface here with the introduction of these libraries.
-You will have to test out using these libraries yourself and really play around with how things operate and function.
-There are plenty of resources at your disposal and your coworkers will be more than willing to assist you with any questions you may have.
+This guide is meant to serve as a basic introduction.
+You will need to play around with these libraries yourself to really learn how things operate and function.
+There are plenty of resources at your disposal, and your coworkers are more than willing to assist you with any questions you may have.
 `

 #### Roact

 Roact is a Roblox Lua UI Library which serves the purpose of handling the creation and usage of the player's user interface.
 Since Roact was built to be very similar to Facebook's React Library, it has a lot of the same principles and functionality that makes it an industry standard.

 If you're new to Roact, I would look at this [devforum guide](https://devforum.roblox.com/t/roact-the-ultimate-ui-framework/796618) to begin the learning process.
 As you will soon learn, using Roact takes **much longer** to implement depending on the project.
 So why do we use it?
 The perks of Roact become clear as your project takes shape.
-Roact helps you define what your UI should be doing compared to how it should do it.
+Roact directly specifies what your interface will be doing compoared to only telling it how it should work.
 This means less unknown bugs, more manageable code, and easy reusability.
 The perks become even more transparent when combined with Rodux.

 [Roact](https://roblox.github.io/roact/)